kelias/Jarloo.Sojurn/README.md

 Additional information such as cast etc...

-Localization that tell people when the show is on in there timezone.
+Localization that tells people when the show is on in there timezone.

 Localization that displays TV listing information to show exactly what channel and when the show will appear.